nwops/kitchen-vmpool/README.md

 If you think many will benefit from your new state store please create a PR and have it merged to the kithen-vmpool core.
 We want to limit dependencies so if your fancy state store has some dependencies it would probably be best to create your own gem.

 It is easiest to create a gem using bundler.
 Please use the naming convention kitchen-vmpool-storename when creating your gem.

 1. `bundler gem --test=rspec kitchen-vmpool-fancystore`
 2. Create a kitchen/driver directory
 3. Move the vmpool directory underneath kitchen/driver directory
+4. rename vmpool directory to vmpool_stores
 ```
 lib
 └── kitchen
     └── driver
-        └── vmpool
+        └── vmpool_stores
             ├── fancystore
             │   └── version.rb
             └── fancystore.rb --> your code goes in this file